Understanding Cognitive Impairment

 The ‘how’ of how we individually think has a huge part to play in how we feel about ourselves and our ability to maintain our unique integrity following trauma.
 Based on many things, this sense of self includes our history, upbringing, beliefs, habits, and experiential memories.
 Brain injury can disrupt all of these aspects.

 People must feel understood and supported, and often, especially where there is a lack of medical treatment and understanding, family and friends find that they take on the role of caregiver.
-‘Helping’ can be a mammoth and seemingly impossible task – but it is never fruitless – even when you are getting it all wrong – all feedback and communication can help.
+‘Helping’ can be a mammoth and seemingly impossible task – but it is never fruitless – even when you are getting it all wrong – all feedback and communication help the rewiring process.

 All interaction is helping because it is all giving the injured brain a chance to learn.
 Understanding more can help with the stress levels, and when reduced, so is cortisol output.
 Please see the dangers of stress and cortisol.

-That quantum science now understands that we are indeed much more than the physical brain organ supports the descriptions people give of their struggles with brain injury.
+That science now understands that we are indeed much more than the physical brain organ, supports the descriptions people give of their struggles with brain injury.

-If this exercise was quite strenuous for you, there are things you can do to help this such as, journaling, reflective techniques and mindful breathing exercises, from the Cleveland Clinic.
-‘Black seed oil‘ also helps at any stage post-injury.
+If this exercise was quite strenuous for you, there are things you can do to help this such as, journaling, reflective techniques and mindful breathing exercises.
+‘Black seed oil‘ also helps by improving the brain environment.

 When you get the gist of using your ‘thinking voice’ you can then use this ‘boss’ to start fixing your brain.
 Without this realisation, we can easily be stuck never realising there is something we can do.